kamperh/recipe_semantic_flickraudio/readme.md

 speech, and using this model for semantic keyword spotting.
 The model and this new task are described in the following publications:

-- H. Kamper, G. Shakhnarovich, and K. Livescu, "Semantic keyword spotting by learning from images and speech," in press *IEEE/ACM Transactions on Audio, Speech and Language Processing*, 2018.
+- H. Kamper, G. Shakhnarovich, and K. Livescu, "Semantic speech retrieval with a  visually grounded model of untranscribed speech," in press *IEEE/ACM Transactions on Audio, Speech and Language Processing*, 2018.
   [[arXiv](https://arxiv.org/abs/1710.01949)]
 - H. Kamper, S. Settle, G. Shakhnarovich, and K. Livescu, "Visually grounded learning of keyword prediction from untranscribed speech," in *Proc.